CLSherrod/clsherrod.github.io/_posts/2011-06-20-independent-author-sells-1-million-ebooks-amazon.md

 date: 2011-06-20
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - book-review
-permalink: "/independent-author-sells-1-million-ebooks-amazon/"
+permalink: /independent-author-sells-1-million-ebooks-amazon/
 ---
 Interesting how he uses a low price to gather fame and make some money.